 While I had decent lighting at this recital, it was still indoor lighting and that I could easily handhold this lens at an also-subject-motion-stopping shutter speed using only ISO 100 was awesome.
 The f/1.4 wide aperture is especially valuable after the sun sets, under shade and when shooting indoors, including indoors using only ambient window light.

 Note that, especially under full sun conditions, you might find even 1/8000 second shutter speeds not fast enough to avoid blown highlights in f/1.4 images.
 Use of a neutral density filter may be needed to keep images dark enough at f/1.4 under such conditions.
 Shooting with a narrower aperture always remains an option.

 Unique for a lens of this class is that an aperture ring is provided, permitting a manually-chosen aperture to be selected.
 With the ring in the A (Auto) position, the camera controls the aperture setting.
-All other settings force the aperture to the selected opening and a 2-position switch on the bottom right side of the lens toggles between 1/3 stop clicks and smooth, non-clicked adjustment.
+All other settings force the aperture to the selected opening and a 2-position switch on the bottom right side of the lens toggles between 1/3 stop clicks and smooth, quiet, non-clicked adjustments, ideal for video recording.
 The aperture is electronically controlled by the ring and the response, though fast, is not immediate and when de-clicked, not perfectly smooth.